 FPL maintains that it typically renegotiates its No. 6 fuel oil contracts and fuel related services contracts prior to the end of such contracts.
 On occasion, however, some contracts are not renegotiated, until after the end of the current contract period.
 In those instances, the contracts are usually renegotiated within six months.
-Accordingly, FPL states, it is necessary to maintain the confidentiality of the information identified as confidential on FPL's Form 423-1(a) We find, FPL therefore, We agree. for six months. extension of its entitled to an information is declassification dates as cited above.
+Accordingly, FPL states, it is necessary to maintain the confidentiality of the information identified as confidential on FPL's Form 423-1(a) for six months.
+We agree.
+We find, therefore, FPL information is entitled to an extension of its declassification dates as cited above.